Pastel Party

 Pastel Party - Episode 8

-Director Dean Adams Curtis meets with production manager Sophie Ali, then Sophie teaches actress Katie Chin how to create a "lined script", the historical documentation of what happened on set that is used by motion picture editors to understand what takes/shots to put together.
-Then, after last minute tweaks, the shooting of Pastel Party gets underway.
+Director Dean Adams Curtis, who plays the character Chris, meets with production manager Sophie Ali.
+Then, Sophie teaches actress Katie Chin how to create a "lined script", documentation of what happened on set used for reference by editors.

-Editor Paul Benz talks about how he got started in his editing career at the top, with Oliver Stone's team.
-A debate takes place between the artist friends about whether the "manform" they all helped Laura/Anneke create is really art.
-Things begin to heat up after the pastel party when Chris/Dean shares with Laura/Anneke stories behind his fantasy artworks.
+Editor Paul Benz talks about how he got onto Oliver Stone's editing team to start his career.
+Artist friends debate whether a "manform" they helped create is art.
+Chris/Dean shares with Laura/Anneke the stories behind his fantasy artworks.

-When Chris/Dean closes the door to the neighborhood, he and Laura/Anneke get to kissing and some rolling around.
+When Chris/Dean closes the door to the neighborhood, he and Laura/Anneke kiss.
 Later, as they cuddle, a call comes in from a woman Chris is involved with.
-Note that a piece of Dean's artwork after the credits won this clip a YouTube age-restriction.
-There is a piece of Dean's artwork such as this one offered after each episode.
+A piece of Dean's artwork after the credits caused this clip to get a YouTube age-restriction.

-A missing scene between Anneke and Kate in the bathroom is seen.
-That leads to rehearsals and prep for more production.
-Then, Curtis allows actor/actress input into a scripted scene about theology and the production is delayed by differences of prespective about how to complete the scene.
-Sound guy Konrad Gatien takes over videography as the dispute continues.
+Missing scene with Anneke and Kate in the bathroom is seen.
+Chris/Dean allows actor/actress input into a scripted scene about theology.
+Production is delayed by differences of prespective about how to complete the scene.
+Konrad Gatien takes over videography.

 Production Manager Sophie Ali says "This shot is CU (close-up) Chris."
-We take a look back at Dean's teen activist years seeing 8mm D.C. demonstration footage he shot in the 6th grade, listening to his 8th grade contest-winning speech advising protest for what one believes in.
-He notes his time in a racially-charged high school then shares his steps on the disco floor.
+We take a look back at Chris/Dean's teen activist years seeing 8mm D.C. demonstration footage he shot in the 6th grade, listening to his 8th grade contest-winning speech.

-Talk behind-the-scenes during Pastel Party production continues with editor Paul Benz sharing that after finishing on "JFK" he will next be helping with the editing on Oliver Stone's next film "The Doors."
-Dean Adams Curtis offers a look at his goddesses period with guest Nikki Schieler and entourage.
-Then he runs some 16mm footage of he and his Chilean girlfriend Paola.
+Production participants talk between Pastel Party takes.
+Editor Paul Benz shares that after "JFK" he will help edit Oliver Stone's next film "The Doors."
+Chris/Dean offers a look at his goddesses period with guest Nikki Schieler and entourage.

 Dean showers and fantasizes.
-There follows a tonguebath, then Dean takes the pastel party to the walkstreet in front of his studio, donating all his stubs of chalk to his neighbors or whomever walks by.
-Some of the cast of MTV's "Real World" (what they called "Unreal World") shooting across the walkstreet from the studio join in the creative fun and share the art therapy.
+Then, Dean takes the pastel party out onto the sidewalk street, or "walkstreet", in front of his studio, donating all his stubs of chalk to his neighbors and whoever wants to share some creative fun.

 Anneke Lucas and Janine Arbelaez run through dress rehearsal prior to cameras rolling.
-Then Dave gets in a joke that halts the process with laughter.
-Afterward, we take a step into Dean's next artistic exploration, his political phase, uniting his earlier activism, his pre-pastel "employee democracy" activism, and the fact that he has turned 35, eligible to pursue a life goal.
+Dave gets in a joke.
+Laughter halts the shoot.
+Dean takes a step in his artistic exploration, uniting his early activism with his employee democracy advocacy.